“Is my insulin still good?”

-The researchers are working with the Diabetes Technology Society to do more research here, especially with more modern insulins that exist on the market today.
-Carter says the DTS is helping to organize a panel of diabetes experts, PWDs, government agency officials, and insulin manufacturers to discuss this more in depth and explore the supply-chain on insulin more fully.
+In the years that followed, the researchers worked with the Diabetes Technology Society to dig deeper, especially with more modern insulins that exist on the market today.
+That included organizing a panel of diabetes experts, patients, government agency officials, and insulin manufacturers to discuss the issue and explore the insulin supply chain more fully.

-The ADA specifically calls out the extremely small sample size, and the methodology used, and points out that it (ADA) consulted “clinical and biochemistry experts” and found the results were inconsistent with their own findings and real-world examples.
+The ADA specifically called out the extremely small sample size and the methodology used, pointing out that it (ADA) consulted “clinical and biochemistry experts” and found the results were inconsistent with their own findings and real-world examples.

 Additionally, the ADA noted that it consulted with insulin manufacturers and saw no reason to suspect they are at any fault based on quality control procedures mandated by the FDA.

 “Based on these findings, we have no reason to believe that the results of Carter et al.’s study reflect the actual potency of human insulin widely available at retail pharmacies in the United States,” their lead physician wrote at the time.
 “We strongly urge patients to talk with their doctors and pharmacists about any concerns they have with their insulin or diabetes treatment plan.”

-Pharmacies: They don’t all have blanket policies on what they'll take back, but most do -- whether it's local walk-in pharmacies or mail-order companies.
-You would need to explore their return/refund rules which can often be found online.
-If you attempt to return insulin, a pharmacy may argue, but you can fight back, with the help of your doctor, who you can ask to contact the pharmacy to attest that your batch of insulin is ineffective.
+Pharmacies: They don’t all have blanket policies on what medications are returnable, be it a local walk-in pharmacy or a mail-order company.
+You would need to explore their return/refund rules, which can often be found online.
+If you attempt to return insulin, a pharmacy may argue, but you can fight back.
+Your doctor can contact the pharmacy to attest that your batch of insulin is ineffective.

 Insulin Makers: They have troubleshooting programs in place and are pretty good at replacing potentially bad insulin.
-For example, here's a page on this from each of the three big insulin makers: Eli Lilly, Novo Nordisk, Sanofi, offer information for dealing with faulty insulin.
+For example, each of the three big insulin makers, Eli Lilly, Novo Nordisk, Sanofi, offer information for dealing with faulty insulin.

 Regulators: Yes, the FDA also regulates the supply chain from the manufacturer to the supplier, where it travels before ending up in the patients’ hands.
 The agency has a whole

-In a perfect world, the high prices we’re forced to pay for medications such as insulin should be a guarantee that what we’re getting is up to par.
-But sometimes, it's not.
-We can't blindly trust that it is.
+In a perfect world, the high prices we’re forced to pay for insulin would guarantee that what we’re getting is always up to par.
+But sometimes things go wrong, whether in manufacturing or during transit.